kevinyma/p_v2/_projects/illo.md

 <p><img src="/img/illustrations/house1.jpg"
 alt="Growing up we moved around a lot.
 10 houses in 10 years.
 I remember little bits and pieces of each one.
 The one that came with all the gaudy, horrible lamps.
 The one where I got a bathroom in my own room but the toilet had bad pipes so it always smelled.
 The one with the little greenhouse.

-But I remember the evening sun flooding into all of them.
+One thing was constant in all the memories: the evening sun.
 Harsh blocks of light that would fade to a soft orange glow.
-I wish my vocabulary was greater so I could write about it more vividly.

-I sincerely do."
+A reminder of evanescence; a reminder that I had, again, squandered the entire afternoon."
 ></p>

 <p><img src='/img/illustrations/house2.jpg'></p>